jessicaano92/jessicaano92/README.md

 <br />

-- ⚡ Fun fact: I enjoy learning the ukulele and singing
+- ⚡ Fun fact: I enjoy learning the ukulele, singing, and anything to with the outdoors

 <br />